CONAVIGUA: Legacy

-The CONAVIGUA has set a precedent for indigenous motherist organization in Guatemala.
-Today, the organization still carries out their work on the local and national level.
-On a local level, CONAVIGUA works especially with rural indigenous women in Guatemala through developmental projects with the purpose of creating a social consciousness about issues impacting indigenous rights.
-Another important aspect of the organization's work is the exhumation of mass graves of those lost to armed conflict during the Guatemalan Civil War, with the hopes of finding the remains of the disappeared and providing them a proper burial, as well as giving closure to the widows.
-With this, CONAVIGUA also provides mental health services for widows and women who had suffered sexual violence during the war.
-The psychological torment of being brutalized, along with not getting any closure for the disappeared prevails years after the Peace Accords were signed in 1996, so being able to provide support and community is an integral part of CONAVIGUA as an organization.
-On a national level, CONAVIGUA's founder, Rosalina Tuyuc, has been heavily involved in legislative government and the international stage.
-Tuyuc held office as a congressional deputy in 1995 and later on in 2004, when she was elected as the national reparations to investigate crimes committed during the 36-year-long civil war in Guatemala.
-Tuyuc has spoken at both the UN Women's general assembly on September 23, 2014 to advocate for the rights of indigenous women and girls, and again in 2020 for the 20th anniversary of the adoption of United Nations Security Council Resolution 1325 on Women, Peace, and Security which was created to empower women internationally.
+The CONAVIGUA has set a precedent for indigenous organizations in Guatemala.
+On a local level CONAVIGUA works with rural indigenous women in Guatemala through developmental projects with the purpose of creating a social consciousness about issues impacting indigenous rights.
+Another important aspect of the organization's work is the exhumation of mass graves of those lost to armed conflict during the Guatemalan Civil War to provide a proper burial, as well as giving closure to the widows.
+CONAVIGUA also provides mental health services for widows and women who had suffered sexual violence during the war.

+On a national level CONAVIGUA's founder, Rosalina Tuyuc, has been involved in legislative government and the international stage.
+Tuyuc held office as a congressional deputy in 1995 and, later on in 2004, when she was elected as the national reparations to investigate crimes committed during the civil war.
+Tuyuc spoke at both the UN Women's general assembly on September 23, 2014 to advocate for the rights of indigenous women and girls, and again in 2020 for the 20th anniversary of the adoption of United Nations Security Council Resolution 1325 on Women, Peace, and Security.
 CONAVIGUA continues to demand accountability from the Guatemalan government and condemnation for the impunity of the perpetrators of violence against women during the civil war.
-They've also made additional demands in relation to education for children, economic support, and international aid.
+They also continue to advocate for additional resources in relation to education for children, economic support, and international aid.